peteroupc/peteroupc.github.io/randomfunc.md

 <a id=Random_Points_on_the_Surface_of_a_Hypersphere></a>
 ### Random Points on the Surface of a Hypersphere

-To generate an N-dimensional point on the surface of an N-dimensional hypersphere of radius R, generate N `Normal(0, 1)` random numbers, then divide them by `R / X`, where `X` is those numbers' [_norm_](#Notation_and_Definitions) (if `X` is 0, the process should repeat).
-A hypersphere's surface is formed by all points lying 1 unit away from a common point in N-dimensional space.
+To generate, uniformly at random, an N-dimensional point on the surface of an N-dimensional hypersphere of radius R, generate N `Normal(0, 1)` random numbers, then multiply them by `R / X`, where `X` is those numbers' [_norm_](#Notation_and_Definitions) (if `X` is 0, the process should repeat).
+A hypersphere's surface is formed by all points lying R units away from a common point in N-dimensional space.
 Based on a technique described in [MathWorld](http://mathworld.wolfram.com/HyperspherePointPicking.html).

 This problem is equivalent to generating a random unit vector (vector with length 1) in N-dimensional space.

-<a id=Random_Points_Inside_a_Ball></a>
+<a id=Random_Points_Inside_a_Ball_or_Shell></a>
-### Random Points Inside a Ball
+### Random Points Inside a Ball or Shell

-To generate an N-dimensional point inside an N-dimensional ball of radius R, either&mdash;
+To generate, uniformly at random, an N-dimensional point inside an N-dimensional ball of radius R, either&mdash;

 - generate N `Normal(0, 1)` random numbers, generate `X = sqrt( S - ln(RNDU01ZeroExc()))`, where `S` is the sum of squares of the random numbers, and multiply each random number by `R / X` (if `X` is 0, the process should repeat), or
 - generate N `RNDNUMRANGE(-R, R)` random numbers<sup>[(12)](#Note12)</sup> until their [_norm_](#Notation_and_Definitions) is R or less,

 although the former method "may ... be slower" "in practice", according to a [MathWorld article](http://mathworld.wolfram.com/BallPointPicking.html), which was the inspiration for the two methods given here.

+To generate a random point inside an N-dimensional spherical shell (a hollow ball) with inner radius A and outer radius B (where A is less than B), either&mdash;
-If the ball is hollow, that is, only points within a range of distances from the center of the ball are allowed, then use either method given earlier to generate a random point for a ball of radius equal to the maximum allowed distance, until the [_norm_](#Notation_and_Definitions) of the numbers making up that point is within the desired range of distances.
+- generate a random point for a ball of radius B until the [_norm_](#Notation_and_Definitions) of the numbers making up that point is A or greater;
+- for 2 dimensions, generate a random point on the surface of a circle with radius equal to `sqrt(RNDNUMRANGE(0, B * B - A * A) + A * A)` (Dupree and Fraley 2004); or
+- for 3 dimensions, generate a random point on the surface of a sphere with radius equal to `pow(RNDNUMRANGE(0, pow(B, 3) - pow(A, 3)) + pow(A, 3), 1.0 / 3.0)` (Dupree and Fraley 2004).

 <a id=Random_Latitude_and_Longitude></a>
 ### Random Latitude and Longitude

-To generate a random latitude and longitude on a sphere (in radians with west and south coordinates negative) such that the resulting point is (practically) uniformly distributed on the surface of a sphere&mdash;
+To generate, uniformly at random, a point on the surface of a sphere in the form of a latitude and longitude (in radians with west and south coordinates negative)&mdash;

 - generate the longitude `RNDNUMEXCRANGE(-pi, pi)`, where the longitude ranges from -&pi; to &pi;, and
 - generate the latitude `atan2(sqrt(1 - x * x), x) - pi / 2`, where&mdash;